- How can I determine if my vehicle can tow (or be towed) by U-Haul equipment?

 - What are alternative tie downs for the auto transport?

-- If you have oversize tires on the vehicle to be towed, you will need to secure your vehicle to the auto transport trailer using alternative tie-downs instead of the tire straps on the equipment.
-Please review this Alternative Tie-Down Method instruction sheet for proper attachment points.
+If you have oversize tires on the vehicle you’re towing, you will need to secure your vehicle to the auto transport trailer using alternative tie-downs instead of the tire straps on the equipment.
+Please review this alternative tie-down method instruction sheet for proper attachment points.
 Ratchet tie-downs are available for you to purchase online or at your neighborhood U-Haul Moving & Storage location.